 I’ve often told my close friends that while Delhi was my First Love, Ankara was my Big Love.
 In the past year or so, I have managed to quell my hunger for this place somehow better than I had since I last left the country in November 2013.
 I think part of it was because of having recently reunited with a few more special friends from that era, analysing our experiences till death, locking up that period of life in perspective and I suppose finally having a little closure from it.
-Like a Big Love of any kind, I spent a few years trying to shake off my longing for it and nothing could explain my feelings for Ankara better than this piece I had written to my friend (some information edited out for privacy purposes of course) circa 2016.
+Like a Big Love of any kind, I spent a few years trying to shake off my longing for it.

-I felt so full, and so choked with life.
-The Turkic-Farsi-Dari-Arab concoction of the office and the city spattered with some Canadian and Nordic sensibilities was so intoxicating and complicated.
-Life was filled with urgency, social activity, cultural exchanges and spiritual fulfilment.
-I lived in gorgeous apartments, and really learned to cook some basic dishes which I make till today to serve to various groups of people.
-So much of Ankara is still stored in the drawers of my brains, folders and folders of memories bursting at the top- i just need to open it and it comes popping out.
 It was a city I felt my most authentic potential manifested itself.
-I have never lived in a country that I felt so strongly affiliated with even if I didnt understand all of its dilemmas aspirations and sorrows, but it was a place filled with juxtapositions that resonated- proud warm arrogant generous complex west east melancholic jovial – against this background was a flow of humanitarians and refugees from the west, the east, north and south bringing with them their own generosity, intelligence, cultural baggage and idealized world vision.
-When the Syrian crisis first broke out and intensified more and more of them poured to the office some as colleagues and I knew we were part of a very critical time in history.
-After Ankara I could never feel the same way about the world anymore
+I have never lived in a country that I felt so strongly affiliated with even if I didnt understand all of its dilemmas, aspirations and sorrows, but it was a place filled with juxtapositions that resonated- proud warm arrogant generous complex west east melancholic jovial – and against this background was a flow of humanitarians and refugees from the west, the east, north and south bringing with them their own idiosyncracies, intelligence, cultural baggage and idealized world vision.
+When the Syrian crisis first broke out and intensified more and more of them poured to the office, some as colleagues, and I knew we were part of a very critical time in history.
+After Ankara I could never feel the same way about the world anymore.

 Apart from the vivid sentiments, this is my prized possession from that era.
 A blue and white Turkish ceramic piece that I bought in Kalesi.
-I bought it from a wonderful store selling Middle Eastern homewares such as Persian carpets and Turkish kilims, tiles and vases.
+I stumbled upon it from a wonderful store selling the usual local homewares.
 The owner was a sweet man who spoke perfect English (rare in Turkey) and it turned out he was once a diplomat to Canada.
-They had a gorgeous chubby cat whose name was Turkish for Blondie.
-When he explained to me that the motif of this piece was about praying for Divine Light, I had no other option but to purchase it and today it adorns our living room.
-I really do feel that keeping special momentos in your home from places that mean a lot to you keeps your heart full of softness.
+They had a gorgeous chubby cat whose name was Sarisin (Turkish for Blondie).
+When he explained to me that the motif of this piece was about praying for Divine Light, I had no other option but to purchase it and it has followed me in a few different homes since – a constant visual reminder of the best of my life experiences.